Have you ever made a modification on your website to immediately regret the decision?

 iv.
 To access the staging site, go to Domain and select Open URL or Open WordPress admin.

-To merge your staging site with the live one, go back to your Kinsta dashboard, and go to Info.
+To merge your staging site with the production site- go back to your Kinsta dashboard, and go to Info.

 v.
-You should be able to see an option for Push Staging to Live.
-It’ll merge the staged site with the live one.
+You should be able to see an option for Push Staging to Production.
+It’ll merge the staged site with the existing site.

 Depending on the size of your website, Kinsta will take some time to push the changes.
 You will be notified when the process is complete.